Oven-Fried Green Tomatoes with Sriracha-Ranch Dipping Sauce

 PIN Oven-Fried Green Tomatoes to try them later!

 When garden season starts winding down, people with vegetable gardens often have a lot of green tomatoes on the vines.
-And some of those tomatoes are never going to get ripe, so you need a tasty idea like these Oven-Fried Green Tomatoes with Sriracha-Ranch Dipping Sauce for using the green tomatoes!
+And some of those tomatoes are never going to get ripe, so you need a tasty idea like these Oven-Fried Green Tomatoes with Sriracha-Ranch Dipping Sauce for using up the green tomatoes!
+And this is a favorite way to use green tomatoes that I’ve made for years, so today I am reminding you about it as my Friday Favorites pick for this week!

-If you have green tomatoes, do I dare to say that you MUST make these?
+If you have green tomatoes hanging out in your garden, do I dare to say that you MUST make these?
 Seriously, they’re so good that some people I know make them every year.
-The process for coating the tomatoes without using flour is slightly tricky, but believe me when I say that these delicious Fried Green Tomatoes that are cooked in the oven are worth the trouble.
+The process for coating the tomatoes without using flour can be just slightly tricky, but believe me when I say that these delicious Fried Green Tomatoes that are cooked in the oven are worth the trouble.

 What ingredients do you need for this recipe?